How can a reference librarian help me?

 Each of the reference librarians are also departmental liaisons and are especially equipped to answer research questions in those fields.

-Mr. Coffield - Library Liaison to the School of Arts and Letters departments: Communications, Fine Arts, Literature & Languages, Philosophy/Religious Studies, Psychology, Social Work, and Sociology/Criminal Justice.
+Mr. Coffield - Liaison to these departments within the School of Arts and Letters: Communications, Fine Arts, Literature & Languages, Philosophy/Religious Studies, Psychology, Social Work, and Sociology/Criminal Justice

-Ms. Hoffman - Library Liaison to the School of Business and the School of Arts and Letters departments: Education, Master of Education programs, and History/Political Science
+Ms. Hoffman - Liaison to the School of Business and these School of Arts and Letters departments: Education, Master of Education programs, and History/Political Science

-Ms. Rager - Library Liaison to the School of Health Sciences
+Ms. Rager - Liaison to the School of Health Sciences

-Ms. Kokus - Library Liaison to the School of Sciences
+Ms. Kokus - Liaison to the School of Sciences